Hobart Houghton Fellowship

 The Hobart Houghton Research Fellowship is named after Professor Desmond Hobart Houghton who taught Economics at Rhodes and was director of the Institute of Social and Economic Research (ISER) at the University until 1973.
 During his forty years at Rhodes, Hobart Houghton made significant contributions to thinking about the economic problems of South Africa as a whole, but his particular concern, and the major focus of his research, was the problem of poverty and economic development in the Eastern Cape region.
 Funding for the establishment of the Fellowship has been provided by Hobart Houghton’s former students and associates and by the Liberty Life Educational Foundation.

 The amount of the award will be determined on an annual basis.
 The typical package includes:

-Further enquiries can also be made to Professor Jen Snowball, Department of Economics and Economic History (tel: +27 (0) 46 603 8055, fax: +27 (0) 46 622 8822, e-mail:email@example.com).
+Further enquiries can also be made to Professor Jen Snowball, Department of Economics and Economic History (tel: +27 (0) 46 603 8301, e-mail: firstname.lastname@example.org).

 The University reserves the right not to make an award in any particular year.